In the guide below, we outline the potential pros and cons of bioenergy and biofuels derived from biomass.

 There will always be organic matter and waste to convert to energy

-Renewal takes as long as each type of organic matter takes to develop, or as long as waste takes to be generated
+Renewal of these materials takes as long as each type of organic matter takes to develop, or as long as waste takes to be generated

 Biomass Can Be Abundant

-Biomass can be abundant and widely available in many regions of the world
+Biomass material can be abundant and readily available in many regions of the world

-In lesser developed countries and regions, they have been burning wood, and other biomass for centuries, because other types of energy or electricity aren’t available
+In lesser developed countries and regions, wood and other biomass has been burnt for heating or energy for centuries, because other types of energy or electricity aren’t available

 Biomass Absorbs Carbon

-Having said that, carbon can be released at other stages of the bioenergy or biofuel lifecycle.
+But, other reports indicate that carbon can be released at other stages of the bioenergy or biofuel lifecycle, and biomass may not be carbon neutral.

 Energy From Biomass Can Be Cost Effective In Some Ways

-Some types of bioenergy harnessed from biomass may be more cost effective in some ways, compared to coal and oil (where drilling for oil or creating gas pipelines is required).
+Some types of bioenergy harnessed from biomass may be more cost effective in some ways than fossil fuels like coal and oil, where drilling and mining, and other activities and infrastructure are required.

-If countries are currently relying on foreign oil, gas or coal for example, local sourcing of bioenergy or biofuels may decrease foreign energy and fuel dependence, and increase domestic independence.
+If countries are currently relying on foreign oil, gas or coal for example, local sourcing of bioenergy or biofuels may decrease foreign energy and fuel dependence, and increase domestic energy independence in some ways.

 Local Sourcing Of Bioenergy & Biofuels May Have Local Economic & Social Benefits